 How to Write a Book: 10 Simple Steps

-You just finished reading your favorite, and now your dream is to write the next bestseller.
+You just finished reading your favorite, and now your dream is to write and self-publish the next bestseller.
 You have a slight gist about what it’s going to be and have created a rough outline, but you know nothing about writing a book.
 The key to doing something new is to break it down into simple steps and following them.
 Take a deep breath; relax!

 Here are some necessary steps for writing a book.